-- (A) At a Board meeting following receipt and review of the Hearing Officer's advisory opinion, the Board must vote on whether, by a preponderance of the evidence, there was "cause," as defined in Article IV, Section 412.5 of the San Mateo County Charter, to remove the Sheriff. - (B) The Board shall have the authority to remove the Sheriff for cause only if it obtains at least a four-fifths vote in support of removal. - (C) Upon the Board obtaining at least a four-fifths vote to remove the Sheriff for cause, the Board will cause to be prepared the Board's Final Decision After Removal Hearing, in writing, wherein the Board will provide its rationale in support of its vote.
+(A) At a Board meeting following receipt and review of the Hearing Officer's advisory opinion, the Board must vote on whether, by a preponderance of the evidence, there was "cause," as defined Section 412.5, to remove the Sheriff.

+(B) The Board shall have the authority to remove the Sheriff for cause only if it obtains at least a four-fifths vote in support of removal.

+(C) Upon the Board obtaining at least a four-fifths vote to remove the Sheriff for cause, the Board will cause to be prepared the Board's Final Decision After Removal Hearing, in writing, wherein the Board will provide its rationale in support of its vote.
 The Board will review and approve the Final Decision After Removal Hearing at a Board meeting, making the Sheriff's removal effective immediately and final.
-The Final Decision After Removal Hearing shall be served on the Sheriff.
+The Final Decision After Removal Hearing shall be served on the Sheriff by mail to the Sheriff's last known home address of record.